Please scroll down to view this site

 When your new home starts looking like the one you fled...

 Rana, 21, grips the fence of a detention camp in Duboce Park.
 Her family fled Syria years ago, escaping a regime known for crushing dissent with mass arrests and indefinite detention.
-Now, after being arrested at a student protest, she finds herself facing the same tactics in the country her family hoped would provide refuge.
+Now, after being arrested during a peaceful student protest yesterday, she finds herself facing the same tactics here.

 “I got as close to the fence as I could without drawing attention.
-Her anger was evident, but even more a sense of betrayal: ‘We came here to escape brutal authority.
+Her anger was evident, but even stronger was her sense of betrayal: ‘We came here to escape brutal authority.
 How is this any different?’"

 Only here could resistance take such unexpected forms...